What is COVID-19?

 COVID-19 (coronavirus disease 2019) is a respiratory disease caused by a virus named SARS-CoV-2.
 It causes symptoms that can make you feel like you have a cold, the flu, or pneumonia.
 Some people who get COVID-19 become every ill.

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose

 Vaccination and Boosters

 The benefit of vaccination and boosters is that it helps the body prevent severe illness and lessens the likelihood of needing hospitalization.
-Free vaccines are available for residents of Erie County ages 5 years and older.

 Community members, vaccinated or unvaccinated, are advised to get tested for COVID-19 if they have been exposed to anyone who has COVID-19 even if they do not develop symptoms or if they have symptoms such as sore throat, coughing, difficulty breathing, fever or chills, muscle or body aches, vomiting or diarrhea, or loss of taste or smell.
 Testing results can help determine appropriate care and treatment if needed.

-Ask your primary healthcare provider about treatments.
+Ask your healthcare provider about treatments.

 Preventing the spread of COVID-19

 Guidance on Quarantine and Isolation